jacklee121211/jack-stardew-server/README.md

    - Load an existing save

 3. **Once loaded:**
-   - The ServerAutoLoad mod will remember your save
-   - Future restarts will auto-load this save
+   - Your save is ready for multiplayer
    - You can disconnect from VNC
+   - For future restarts, reconnect via VNC to load the save again

 4. **Players can now connect!**
    - Open Stardew Valley